Salaries in the Netherlands: the ultimate guide to Dutch wages

 Let's talk numbers 💶

 Thinking of taking a job in the Netherlands?
-Good for you, that’s a courageous move and I’m proud — now let’s get down to business and talk Dutch salaries.
+Good for you, that’s a courageous move, and I’m proud — now let’s get down to business and talk about Dutch salaries.

-Did you know that the Netherlands is the eighth highest-paying country in the world?
+Did you know that the Netherlands boasts the fourth-highest net earnings in Europe?
 Yep, that’s a real advantage of life here.

-However, before your eyes turn to € signs and you sign that contract, there are a number of important things you need to know about salaries in the Netherlands.
+However, before your eyes turn to € signs and you sign that contract, there are several important things you need to know about salaries in the Netherlands.

-Take it from someone who has lived and worked here for the past six years.
+Take it from someone who has lived and worked here for the past 7 years.

 Salaries in the Netherlands